remyduthu/fluent-plugin-directory/README.md

 ### content_key (string) (optional)

-The name of the key whose value is the content of the file.
+The field where the content of the file is stored in the output event.

 Default value: `content`.

-### extension (string) (optional)

-The extension that will be added to the processed files.

-Default value: `.done`.

 ### filename_key (string) (optional)

-The name of the key whose value is the name of the file.
+The field where the name of the file is stored in the output event.

 Default value: `filename`.

 ### path (string) (required)

-The path of the folder to be scanned by the plugin.
+The path of the folder to scan.

 ### run_interval (integer) (optional)

-The time interval (in seconds) to wait between scans.
+The interval (in seconds) to wait between scans.

 Default value: `60`.